Helsinki Deaconess Institute

-We updated the publishing system so that articles would be neatly organised and have a bigger impact.
+We updated the publishing system so that articles would be neatly organized and have a bigger impact.
 Article pages were cleaned to give undivided attention to the stories.
 Site editors were trained to work with the content tools.

 WooCommerce was used to make the donation system secure and stable.
 The client’s CRM was integrated into the site, and single sign-on was implemented to simplify site managers’ access.
 Naturally, the site is optimized for all devices.

 IMPROVED DONATION PATH

-We laid the ground for a seamless donation path and other means of participation in the organisation’s work.
+We laid the ground for a seamless donation path and other means of participation in the organization’s work.
 The website structure allows staff to create campaign pages for donations by themselves.

-We emphasised the means for supporting the organisation with donations and volunteering.
+We emphasized the means for supporting the organization with donations and volunteering.
 Options for participating in doing good are now accessible and include more information about the type of aid.

 The new site meets the requirements of accessibility level AA, an EU-regulated prerequisite for public service websites.
 This enables, for example, people with visual impairment to access information on the site.

 We succeeded in creating a more clear and concise version of the website.
-The new site provides all the relevant information, and supports the organisation by encouraging donations and volunteering.
+The new site provides all the relevant information and supports the organization by encouraging donations and volunteering.

 We see every website renewal as more than just a one-time project.
-There’s a bunch of work to be done after launch, including analytics, optimisation, security and ideation for future improvements.
+There’s a bunch of work to be done after launch, including analytics, optimization, security and ideation for future improvements.
 Helsinki Deaconess Institute is one of our valued Care clients.